asllop/OpenAVT-iOS/README.md

 pod 'OpenAVT-Core', :git => 'https://github.com/asllop/OpenAVT-iOS'
 ```

-The `OpenAVT-Core` is the base package, needed by all the rest.
-But you also need to add pods for the specific OpenAVT components you will use in your project.

-The following packages are available:
+The `OpenAVT-Core` is the base package needed by all the rest, the following packages are available:

 #### AVPlayer Tracker